Jenbai22/ripe-tomatoes/journals/jen_bailey.md

 ## Jan 25

 Today we worked on deployment but couldn't get them to pass in gitlab.
 We are going to keep trying tomorrow.

+## Jan 26

+We managed to deploy our site!
+It took a lot of troubleshooting, we had to change our database url on caprover and we added cors_host to appconfig.
+We also had to enable https.